Estimating class separability of text embeddings with persistent homology: Conclusion

 \section{Conclusion}

-This paper proposes an unsupervised method for estimating class separability of datasets by using topological characteristics of the data manifold.
-This could be particularly useful when labeled data is limited, as we can get a sense of the improvement of separability as well as diminishing returns on further training from using unlabelled data.
-Tracking statistics of $H_0$ could form part of a fine-tuning methodology of LLMs for text classification, where labeled samples are used for fine-tuning shots while unlabeled data are used for monitoring class separability of the embedding manifold after each fine-tuning shot.
-Experiments implemented in this paper on different scenarios of balanced and unbalanced data, as well as binary and multi-class classification cases, demonstrate consistency of the class separability estimated by the proposed method, which does not require labels, with supervised methods that do require labels.
+This paper proposes using information from the topological characteristics of the data manifold to look at the training process from a different angle.
+We showed experimental evidence that the information of the $H_0$ homology group of the embeddings can give valuable information on where we are in the training process: is separability still improving or have we reached a plateau?
+To be able to do this, we need to expect a certain behavior from the persistence times and we showed evidence that most of those collapse during training when the embeddings are normalized.
+When this happens, our summarising statistic shows similar behavior with the supervised metrics, but also gives us information about the shape of the embedding space (in terms of concentration of the connected components).

-Potential topics for future work involve: \begin{itemize} \item Formalizing the selection of the summary statistic and how that depends on the architecture of the model we train. \item A methodology for training classifiers, e.g. via Pareto optimization, that jointly optimizes a supervised loss that requires labels (e.g., cross-entropy) and an unsupervised loss generated by unlabeled data by the proposed method. \item Expanding the analysis to the densities of persistence times of higher homology groups $H_n$ of data manifold and their relations to class-separability of the dataset. \item Expanding the study to tasks outside classification, e.g., regression, text generations, etc.
+Potential topics for future work involve: \begin{itemize} \item Formalizing the selection of the summary statistic and how that depends on the architecture of the model we train. \item Expanding the analysis to the densities of persistence times of higher homology groups $H_n$ of data manifold and their relations to class-separability of the dataset. \item Expanding the study to tasks outside classification: regression, text generation, and model probing. \end{itemize}